GerardoRodriguezB/License-Plate-Reader-In-Video-Using-YOLOv8/README.md

 The video used in the project can be downloaded [here](https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/), name the file `cars.mp4` and put it in a folder named `video`.
 Name the file of your custom plate license detector as `plate_detector.pt` and put it in a folder named `model`.
 Finally, clone the SORT repository in the root of the project.

 At the end of the execution you will have the processed file `cars_processed.mp4` in the `video` folder.
-Here it is shown a frame of the video in which it is appreciated the detection and text read of plates.
+In this repository is included a fragment of the processed video.
+Below you can appreciate a single frame.

 ![Ejemplo de imagen](im/cars.jpg)